Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 }

-• If your server does not use the eth0 interface, change it in the section internal and external.
+• If your server does not use the eth0 interface, change it in the sections internal and external.

-• If you use public wifi and it turns out that the non-standard port is blocked, you can replace it with another port like 53 or 443, change in port = 1080 to port you want it.
+• If you use public wifi and it turns out that the non-standard port is blocked, you can replace it with another port like 53 or 443.
+In this case, change the port in port = 1080 to the port you want.

 Start and check if Danted is running normally: